Habrikio/Data-Mining-Project/README.md

 "dataset" contains the files for DM2 (time series and tabular inbalanced data).

 A file is missing (dist_mat_paa.npy) because it is too large for uploading (it contains the distance between time series after the PAA approximation).

+I put these together from separate files, so something might be broken or missing (NEEDS CLEANING).